brona/vyatta-sslh/README.md

 Currently these features are missing:

-* sslh is binding to 0.0.0.0 only (there is no option).
+* Specify sslh binding (currently to 0.0.0.0 only).
 * There is no support for transparent mode of sslh.
+* Binary package for EdgeOS